Nagarmotha (Cyperus Rotundus) - Usage, Dosage, Benefits and Indications

 Cyperus also contains other terpenes, such as the commonly occurring plant component pinene (a monoterpene), and several derivatives of the sesquiterpenes, such as cyperol, isocyperol, and cyperone.
 These active constituents are found in the volatile oil of cyperus rhizomes, which makes up only about 0.5-1% of the dried rhizome; prolonged cooking of the herb will cause loss of some portion of these constituents.
 Their main pharmacological actions may be antispasmodic and analgesic effects.

-- It is very much used in Chinese medicine.
-Cyperus is a qi-moving medicinal that can also enter the blood aspect; it is traditionally called a qi-in-blood medicinal.
-It rectifies qi and regulates menstruation, and it is effective for signs such as menstrual irregularities, overdue periods, and abdominal pain during menstruation that is due to liver qi depression in emotionally inhibited women.
+- This herb used in herbal medicines regulates menstruation, and it is effective for signs such as menstrual irregularities, overdue periods, and abdominal pain during menstruation, and depression in emotionally inhibited women.

 - The plant is used in the treatment of cervical cancer.

 - Cyperus rotundus is thought to have originated in India and then spread from there during the past 2,000 years (it first appeared in a Chinese medicine book around 500 A.D.).
 The rhizome is used in Ayurvedic medicine, usually called musta, mustak, or mustaka, and is mentioned in the ancient Caraka Samhita (ca. 500 A.D.).
 Its uses in modern Ayurvedic medicine are primarily for treating fevers and digestive system disorders (diarrhea, vomiting, indigestion, etc.).
-It is also known as an emenagogue (treats delayed menstruation) and an analgesic useful for dysmenorrhea (painful menstruation).
-Cyperus is considered a diuretic, but it must be combined with other diuretics to yield a desired result in treating urinary disorders.
-It is classified as being bitter and astringent, light and dry, cold, pungent (aromatic), and pacifying kapha and pitta (5, 6).
+It is also known as an Emenagogue (treats delayed menstruation) and an analgesic that is useful for dysmenorrhea (painful menstruation).
+Cyperus is considered as a diuretic, but it must be combined with other diuretics to yield a desired result in treating urinary disorders.
+It is classified as being bitter and astringent, light and dry, cold, pungent (aromatic), and pacifying kapha and pitta.
 Cyperus is an ingredient in popular Ayurvedic formulas such as the herbal honey Chyawanprash, and the women's blood tonic and uterine regulating formula Ashokarishta.
-It may also be used as a single herb remedy for obesity, digestive problems, fevers.
+It may also be used as a single herb remedy for obesity, digestive problems, and fever.

 Powder 3-6 gm, decoction 50-100 ml in divided doses per day.